imzodev/stream-animate/README.md

    - Use the desktop configurator to add, edit, and preview shortcuts with a user-friendly interface.
    - Click "Add" to create new shortcuts, use "Browse..." buttons to select files, and "Preview" to test them.
    - Click "Save Changes" when done.
+   - To use activator + chorded suffixes, see "Activator + Chorded Suffixes" below.
 4. **Alternative: Manual JSON configuration**
    - Copy the template: `cp config/shortcuts.sample.json config/shortcuts.json`.
    - Edit `config/shortcuts.json` to add your hotkeys, sound paths, and overlay settings.